0oSaraho0/Dukeys/README.md

 - My friend Simon Duke was the idea behind the website and provided some of the beer recipes.
 - Other recipes came from [https://beerandbrewing.com/beer-recipes/]
 - [W3 schools](https://www.w3schools.com/howto/howto_css_product_card.asp ) helped with my cards.
-- Me Mentors Daisy Mc Girr and Okwudiri Okoro were generally very helpful
+- Me Mentors Daisy Mc Girr and Okwudiri Okoro were generally very very helpful.
 - The Tutor support team were also helpful when I got stuck.
+- DaveyJH for allowing me to follow his readme and use it as a template.

 # Technologies Used